pyOpenSci/python-package-guide/tutorials/publish-conda-forge.md

 Every time you create a new release on PyPI, the conda-forge bots will recognize the release and will rebuild the newly released version of your package.
 This process may take a day or two to complete so be patient.

-Once the conda-forge build it complete, all of the maintainers of your conda-forge feedstock will get a ping on GitHub that a new pull request has been opened.
+Once the conda-forge build is complete, all of the maintainers of your conda-forge feedstock will get a ping on GitHub that a new pull request has been opened.

 Review the pull request.
 If all tests are passing, you can merge it.
 Shortly after merging your pull request, the conda-forge release will be available for users to install: